JosephLai241/URS/docs/Error Messages.md

     Prawcore exception: [EXCEPTION]

 This message is displayed if you enter invalid API credentials or if you are not connected to the internet.
-The exception is printed in the next line under the art.
+The exception is printed under the art.

 Recheck `Credentials.py` to make sure the `API` dictionary's values are correct.